WWE News: Stone Cold Steve Austin Reveals Who The ‘Big Van Vader’ Gimmick Was Originally Made For

 “I don’t think anybody else could have pulled that gimmick like Leon did with his work style…with his athleticism.
 It was a parallel along with the first time I saw the Road Warriors.”

 Whenever you mention the name of Big Van Vader, wrestling fans around the world know exactly who you are talking about.
 His size, athletic ability, gimmick, mask, intensity, strength, and overall talent are enough to declare him one of the best of all time.
-If the Ultimate Warrior had ended up with that gimmick, things in WCW, WWE, and around the entire world would have looked quite different in professional wrestling.
+If the Ultimate Warrior had ended up with that gimmick, things in WCW, WWE, and around the entire world would have looked quite different in giant that is professional wrestling.